aidanscannell/academic-kickstart/content/publication/trajectory-optimisation-in-learned-multimodal-dynamical-systems-via-latent-ode-collocation/index.md

 publication: "IEEE International Conference on Robotics and Automation"
 publication_short: "ICRA"

 abstract: "This paper presents a two-stage method to perform trajectory optimisation in multimodal dynamical systems with unknown nonlinear stochastic transition dynamics.
 The method finds trajectories that remain in a preferred dynamics mode where possible and in regions of the transition dynamics model that have been observed and can be predicted confidently.
 The first stage leverages a Mixture of Gaussian Process Experts method to learn a predictive dynamics model from historical data.
 Importantly, this model learns a gating function that indicates the probability of being in a particular dynamics mode at a given state location.
-In the second stage, this gating function acts as a coordinate map for a latent Riemannian manifold on which geodesics are solutions to our trajectory optimisation problem.
-Geodesics on this manifold satisfy a continuous-time second-order ODE.
+This gating function acts as a coordinate map for a latent Riemannian manifold on which shortest trajectories are solutions to our trajectory optimisation problem.
+Based on this intuition, the second stage formulates a geometric cost function, which it then implicitly minimises by projecting the trajectory optimisation onto the second-order geodesic ODE; a classic result of Riemannian geometry.
 A set of collocation constraints are derived that ensure trajectories are solutions to this ODE, implicitly solving the trajectory optimisation problem."

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "Synergising Bayesian inference and Riemannian geometry for control in multimodal dynamical systems."

 tags: ["control", "geometry", "machine-learning", "python", "JAX", "gaussian-processes", "probabilistic-modelling"]
 categories: []